WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 Remember that **VPC Endpoints can only be accessed inside the VPC**.
 That means that if you have a VPN connection or Direct Connect to your VPC you have to use some kind of proxy.
 Usually you would use **EC2 to be a proxy for your s3 requests**

+#### EC2 reports unhealthy but no ASG event takes place

+First of all remember that ASG determines the health of the instance using various factors:

+- status checks provided by EC2 itself (default way of checking)
+- health checks provided by ELB
+- custom health checks

+Now, there is a notion of **grace period on ASG**.
+This is the time it takes for your instances to boot up basically. **There may be point of time where health checks finish before the grace period**.
+This will mark your instance as unhealthy BUT **ASG will take no action until the grace period is over**.

 #### Enabling SSH with SG and NACL

 #### Changing instance type inside ASG